 - Improved posture

 - Reduction in some back and pelvic pain though increased body awareness, strength, flexibility and restoration of normal movement patterns

 - Knowledge of relaxation and breathing techniques that may help during childbirth

 - Improved stress management by promoting relaxation

 - Helps you to prepare for an active birth by keeping you strong and mobile

-- At Stretch, we’re here to help especially if your pregnancy or labour did not go to plan and you need some extra help and support, whenever you’re ready, we’d love to see you at our Studios, which are based in Writtle, just a 5 minute drive from Chelmsford Town Centre.
+- At Stretch, we’re here to help.
+Especially if your pregnancy or labour did not go to plan and you need some extra help and support.
+Whenever you’re ready, we’d love to see you at our Studios.
+We’re based in Writtle, just 5 minutes’ drive from Chelmsford Town Centre.